Adnan1990/ADCurrencyPicker/README.md

 }
 ```
 you have to confirm CurrencyDelegate in ViewController where you want the selected country info.
+`@interface FirstVC ()<CurrencyDelegate>` FirstVC confirms CurrencyDelegate
+below method will be called when you select a country in currencySelectVC and press dont button.
 `-(void) country:(CurrencySelectVC *)country didChangeValue:(id)value;` method will return the country details